simran12-coder/NearEarthAsteroidApp/README.md

 # NearEarthAsteroidApp

-## An App which shows Near-Earth Asteroids and their distance based on the date range provided.
+## An App which shows Near-Earth Asteroids count and their distance based on the date range provided.

 ## Frameworks
 1. Charts